 What Did The British Drink Before Tea?

-Before tea was introduced, the British drank coffee, beer, and gin depending on their class status in society.
+Before tea became Britain’s favorite drink, coffee, gin, and beer ruled the day depending on a Brits class status in society.
 Many lower-class Brits home-brewed their own beer and gin.
 Coffee on the other hand was seen as a luxury product that was served to the higher classes.

 When tea came along, it was sold in coffee houses in London as an alternative to coffee before tea rooms started to open.

-Tea is made from leaves from the top couple of inches of the Camellia Sinensis plant (tea plant).
-The leaves are harvested and then withered by steaming them.
+All types of British tea — from English Breakfast to Earl Grey — all come from the same Camellia sinensis plant (tea plant).
+The leaves from the top couple of inches of the plant are harvested and then withered by steaming them.
 Then they are shaped and oxidized by rolling and crushing them before being dried and packaged.

-It was the queen-consort of Charles II of England, Catherine of Braganza who was very influential in making tea fashionable and popular.
+Tea became a symbol of elegance and refinement within British tea culture, thanks largely to Queen Catherine of Braganza.
+She was the queen-consort of Charles II of England, and very influential in making tea fashionable and popular.

 Tea became more popular than coffee as well as chocolate and alcohol due to the British East India Company.
 They had a monopoly over the tea industry in Britain.
 Tea was seen as inherently British and the British government encouraged its people to drink it because they gained revenue from tea taxation.